 - Adjusting and routing air into extra tubing on the horn

-German horns use lever-operated rotary valves, and they have a backward orientation.
-This combination creates a more subdued sound.
-These instruments are much more mellow than trumpets and blend well with most other instruments in the orchestral setting.
+German horns use lever-operated rotary valves with a backward orientation, producing a more subdued sound.
+These horns are much more mellow than trumpets, blending seamlessly with most orchestral instruments.

-They have three valves that control the flow of air.
-The fourth valve is operated by the thumb, and it routes air to a specific set of tubing that is tuned to F or B♭.
+They have three valves for controlling airflow.
+The fourth valve, operated by the thumb, directs air to tubing tuned to F or B♭.

 Vienna Horn

-The Vienna horn is used mostly in Vienna, Austria, and it is the preferred horn of the Vienna Philharmonic.
+The Vienna horn is primarily played in Vienna, Austria, and preferred by the Vienna Philharmonic.

-These horns are similar in size and weight to the natural horn, and they often use similar funnel-shaped mouthpieces.
-The mouthpiece on a Vienna horn is likely to have little (if any) backbore and a very thin rim.
+These horns are close in size and weight to the natural horn and usually use similar funnel-shaped mouthpieces.
+The Vienna horn’s mouthpiece typically has minimal backbore and a very thin rim.

 Vienna horns use Pumpenvalves (also known as Vienna Valves).
-These valve types use double-pistons on the inside of the valve slides, and they are usually oriented opposite of the player’s left hand.
-Pumpenvalves are operated using a long pushrod.
+These valves feature double pistons inside the valve slides, typically positioned opposite the player’s left hand.
+A long pushrod operates Pumpenvalves.

-Vienna horns are difficult to play, and they require precise techniques that even professional horn players struggle to master.
+Vienna horns are hard to play and need precise techniques that even professional horn players find challenging.

-Without precise movements, a player might produce many notes that sound out of tune, but when played correctly the Vienna horn emanates a soft, warm sound.
-Players can use the valves to easily glissando between notes.
+Without precise movements, a player might produce many out-of-tune notes.
+However, playing correctly on the Vienna horn generates a soft, warm sound.
+Players can use the valves to glissando between notes easily.

 French Horn

-The French horn has a smaller bore than the German horn, but a larger bore than the Vienna horn.
-It uses piston valves (Périnet valves), similar to the Vienna horn and unlike the German horn.
+The French horn’s bore is smaller than the German horn but larger than the Vienna horn.
+It features piston valves (Périnet valves), similar to the Vienna horn and different from the German horn.

-While you can find double horn varieties, most true French horns are single horns with three valves to control the flow of air.
+Although double horn varieties exist, most genuine French horns are single horns with three valves to control airflow.

 Marching Mellophone

-While mellophone may refer to a 12th-century instrument, modern mention of the horn usually applies to the horn commonly used in marching bands, drum corps, and bugle corps.
+While mellophone might refer to a 12th-century instrument, today’s horn usually means the one used in marching bands, drum corps, and bugle corps.

-The marching mellophone is shaped similarly to a flugelhorn and has piston valves that are played with the right hand.
-These horns face forward to better project sound, making them a perfect choice for the middle voice in marching situations.
+The marching mellophone resembles a flugelhorn and features piston valves played with the right hand.
+These forward-facing horns project sound effectively, making them ideal for the middle voice in marching bands.

-The orientation of the horn also allows for better stability on the mouth, and these horns weigh less.
-Players can move around with less compromise to sound quality.
+The orientation of the horn gives better stability on the mouth and less weight.
+Players can move freely without sacrificing sound quality.

-They are usually played with a v-cup mouthpiece similar to a cornet’s instead of a traditional horn mouthpiece.
-This allows the player to produce a louder, less mellow, and more brassy sound while still operating in the range of a horn.
+They usually use a v-cup mouthpiece like a cornet’s instead of a traditional horn mouthpiece.
+This lets the player create a louder, more brassy sound while staying in the horn’s range.

-The marching mellophone is not the same as a marching horn, which is keyed to B♭ instead of F. Marching horns also retain the use of a horn mouthpiece, but they are more difficult to balance with other brass instruments in a marching setting.
+The marching mellophone isn’t the same as a marching horn.
+The latter is keyed to B♭, while the mellophone is in F. Marching horns use a horn mouthpiece, making them harder to balance with other brass instruments during marches.

 Wagner Tuba

-Wagner tubas are not common, and, despite their name, they are not usually considered to be part of the tuba family.
-This type of horn was invented by Richard Wagner specifically for his piece Der Ring des Nibelungen.
+Wagner tubas are rare and, despite the name, are typically not part of the tuba family.
+Richard Wagner invented this horn specifically for his piece Der Ring des Nibelungen.

-Since its invention, the Wagner tuba has been used for pieces by other famous composers, including:
+Since its invention, the Wagner tuba has been used in works by other famous composers, including:

 - Bruckner’s Symphony No.7 in E